anshiiiii/Fundamentals-of-C-Java-questions-/README.md

 Hellooo!!
-This Repository has questions baswed on the fundamental topics of c like loops,control statements,recursions,functions,unions etc, feel free to look at the questions along with their solutions and practice.
+This Repository has questions based on the fundamental topics of c like loops,control statements,recursions,functions,unions etc, feel free to look at the questions along with their solutions and practice.